alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

-# The pyveg Package
+# The `pyveg` Package

-This page contains an installation guide, and some examples of the usage of this package.
+This page contains an installation guide, and some usage examples for this package.

 ## Installation

-To install, start by fresh `conda` environment:
+To install, start by fresh `conda` environment.
 ```
 conda create -n pyveg python
 ```
-Clone the source.
+Get the source.
 ```
 git clone git@github.com:alan-turing-institute/monitoring-ecosystem-resilience.git
 ```